1

 The plans also include a campaign to encourage bus and truck operators to switch to cleaner vehicles.
 By 2030, the charging points across the country will grow from 5,000 to 15,000.
 By 2030, the country expects every third car sold in South Korea to be either electric or running on hydrogen.
 There are plans to invest 60 trillion won (USD 50.4 trillion) for future car technologies.
 A third of the investment will go to Hyundai Group.

-The adopted green car subsidy program offers up to USD 17 million in subsidies to people buying electric cars in 2021 and up to USD 33.5 million for hydrogen fuel-cell electric vehicles.
+The adopted green car subsidy program offers up to USD 17 million in subsidies to people buying electric cars and up to USD 33.5 million for hydrogen fuel-cell electric vehicles.

 The Green Transportation Opportunities